-13a.27 The purpose of the meeting is for agencies to identify and assess risks and agree a risk management plan.
-To support this attendees must arrive at the meeting prepared and able to share information which:
+13a.31 The purpose of the meeting is for agencies to identify and assess risks and agree a risk management plan.
+To support this, attendees must arrive at the meeting prepared and able to share information which:

 - Is pertinent to undertaking a multi-agency risk assessment.

 - Identifies the likelihood of re-offending.

 - Identifies serious risk of harm issues and their imminence.

 - Identifies protective factors.

-- Supports victim safety planning
+- · Supports victim safety planning.

-13a.28 It is important that MAPPA meetings are well organised and allow sufficient time to discuss the case properly.
-Although an area may decide to hold successive meetings on different cases, only core panel members and those people who are required to discuss a particular offender should be present at the relevant meeting.
+13a.32 It is important that MAPPA meetings are well organised and allow time to discuss the case in sufficient detail.
+Although an area may decide to hold successive meetings on different cases, only standing panel members and those people who are required to discuss a particular offender should be present at the relevant meeting.

-13a.29 The Chair should be trained and well-briefed, and should have copies of all the papers relevant to each case.
+13a.33 The Chair should be trained and well-briefed and should have copies of all papers relevant to each case.
 A dedicated minute-taker should be identified beforehand to support the Chair.

-13a.30 Chairing MAPPA meetings involves combining the roles of facilitator and leader.
-The task is to ensure that the business of the meeting (i.e. the identification of the risks and the production and appropriate review of the MAPPA RMP and associated actions) is conducted in an effective and efficient manner.
+13a.34 Chairing MAPPA meetings involves combining the roles of facilitator and leader.
+Chairs must ensure that the business of the meeting (i.e. the identification and assessment of the risks and the production and appropriate review of the MAPPA RMP and associated actions) is conducted in an effective and efficient manner.

-13a.31 The Chair should follow the meeting agenda as laid out in the MAPPA (or 4 Pillars) Document Set.
-Attendees at the MAPPA meeting should be provided with the original referral information (sections 2-6 and 9 of MAPPA B) on all occasions when the case is discussed.
-Additional information from other agencies will be provided at the meeting.
+13a.35 The Chair should follow the meeting agenda as laid out in the MAPPA Document Set.
+Attendees should be provided with the original referral information prior to the first meeting and the background information document prior to subsequent meetings.
+Additional information from other agencies must be provided at the meeting.

-13a.32 Chairs must ensure that the following are covered:
+13a.36 Chairs must ensure that the following are covered: